 Constructed from shiny, thin nylon fabric, they may not be the most well-made packing cubes we reviewed, nor are they compressible, but for the sheer value of seven pieces, these can't be beat.

 The Osprey UL Packing Set is made with weight-savings in mind, something that is valuable to the backpacking community and the weight-conscious traveler alike.
 Made of highly durable, 40D ripstop nylon, these were very light (2.1 ounces for three cubes) and very high quality.
-Their tight stitching and soft and silky feel convinced us that they are worth their higher price tag, as well as the fact that they come with Osprey's "All Mighty Guarantee" warranty.
+Their tight stitching and soft and silky feel convinced us that they are worth their higher price tag.

 The set only comes with three packing cubes, but in them, our testers could fit four pairs of pants, six shirts, five pairs of underwear, and two pairs of socks — making this set a good choice for a backpacker who doesn't need many changes of clothes, or those going on a weekend trip.
 The zippers only open three-quarters of the way, but because they lack structure to begin with, it is actually easier to pack them with this design by simply rolling up your clothing and shoving them deep inside, completely filling the space.
 For those who seek a light and straightforward set of packing cubes made by a company with an exceptional reputation, you can't go wrong with the Osprey cubes.